- Paul Woodruff Professor for Excellence in Undergraduate Studies, School of Undergraduate Studies

 Professional Interests

-Points of intersection of psychoanalysis, psychiatry, medical education, population health and other areas of scholarly inquiry, especially the humanities.
-Subjects of study include war and violence; architecture in relation to health care; psychic trauma and PTSD; addiction and its treatment; education and effective teaching methods, especially for pre-healthcare undergraduates; medical humanities, ethics and the doctor-patient relationship; and health and human rights.
+Points of intersection of psychoanalysis, psychiatry, medical and undergraduate education, population health, the medical humanities, undergraduate education blending social-emotional learning and the medical humanities, and the process of psychotherapy.
+Subjects of study include war and violence; architecture in relation to health care; psychic trauma and PTSD; addiction and its treatment; education and effective teaching methods, especially for pre-healthcare undergraduates and mental health students and professionals; medical humanities, ethics and the doctor-patient relationship; and health and human rights.